ls-/ls_Toasts/README.md

 **Note #1:** For toasts' structures see definitions of `CreateBaseToastButton` and `GetToast` functions.

-You can create, set, reset, and deleted profiles.
+You can also create, delete, set, and reset profiles.

 ```Lua
 local toast_F = ls_Toasts[1]